robcarver17/skipperman/docs/view_individual_volunteer_help.md

 To view an individual volunteer, from the **main menu** choose **Volunteers* and then click on the volunteers name.
+___

 For a given volunteer we can see:

 - the events they have helped at in the past, and in which role
 - The skills they have, or are missing
-- Their connections to sailors.
+- Any connections to sailors.
 A connection is a close relative eg child or grandchild.
 This is used to avoid putting volunteers together with their children during training weekends to reduce the risk of 'helicopter parenting'.

 We can edit their names and skills or their connections to sailors.